 - Low Colour

 - Wider range of additives (usually affected by pH enviroment)

 - Less Irritation

 - Processing Challenges

-The soap base you need all depends on your manufcaturing capability, costs, marketing and essentially what you believe.
-Whatever your choice we can guide and assist you with supply of speciality soap bases.
+The soap base you need all depends on your manufacturing capability, costs, marketing and essentially what you believe.
+Whatever your choice we can guide and assist you with the supply of speciality soap bases.